bc0403/emg/README.md

-# emg
-An Python GUI for EMG signals
+# An Python GUI for EMG signals
+This repository provide a Python GUI for electromyography (EMG) signals.

+## How to install the running environment

+## How to use the software